Buying Cross-Country Ski Gear, for Beginners (Part 1): Intention, Types of XC Skis, and Whether to Buy New or Used

 I assumed that either his skis weren’t appropriate for his weight or that his technique was lacking (or both).

-I find that these are the two most common reasons for people not having much success with cross-country skiing in general (regardless of whether or not they’re running new or used gear).
-Fortunately, both of those factors can be remedied through the use of correct gear and taking some cross-country ski lessons.
+By the way, I find that those are the two most common reasons for people not having much success with cross-country skiing in general (regardless of whether or not they’re running new or used gear).
+Fortunately, both of those factors can be remedied through the use of correct gear and taking some cross-country ski lessons!

 The customer handed me his skis.
 I immediately discovered something amiss after touching the ski bases.
 The skis were an older “waxless” set that featured a basic-looking scale pattern (for the time).
-However, one of the skis didn’t have any pattern on it!
+However, one of the skis didn’t have any scale pattern on it at all!
 A completely smooth base, like you’d find on a skate ski.
 The thing had to have been a factory defect, but neither he nor the previous owner even realized the anomaly.

 Well, maybe his friend actually did know and was pulling his leg.
-Either way, the guy didn’t pay any money for them but they were essentially unusable.
+Either way, the guy didn’t pay any money for them but they were ultimately unusable.

 You don’t need to buy top-of-the-line skis if you’re new to the sport.
 In fact, I would discourage you from doing that just like I wouldn’t recommend buying a high-performance sports car for your teenager who just earned their driver’s license.